austinloveless/AWS-API-MU/README.md

 The Serverless Framework will enable us to deploy backend applications as independent functions that will be deployed to AWS Lambda.
 It also configures AWS Lambda to run code in response to HTTP requests using Amazon API Gateway.

-### Install Serverless Framework
+### Install the Serverless Framework

 Run the following to globally install Serverless.
 `npm install serverless -g`

 ### Walk Through the Project

-**I already have the API built in this Repository so lets clone this repo and walk through it.**
+**I already have the API built in this Respository so lets clone this repo and walk through it.**

 - Clone this repository on your local machine.
 - Go into the directory that you just cloned.